 No. You will not need to know French, nor will you be required to take French classes abroad (although you are welcome to if you want of course!)
 Most of our host families speak pretty good English so it's usually not a problem for our tutors to communicate with their host family.

-While there is no formal orientation, you will receive an InterExchange Child Care Guide, Activities Guide, and Home Orientation Guide before departing the U.S. You will also receive lots of Teach English resources via the InterExchange Teach English Guide, sample lesson packs for beginner, intermediate and advanced English learners, and a Game Pack to keep things fun and engaging with your host children.
+While there is no formal orientation, you will receive an InterExchange Activities Guide and Home Orientation Guide before departing the U.S. You will also receive lots of Teach English resources via the InterExchange Teach English Guide, sample lesson packs for beginner, intermediate and advanced English learners, and a Game Pack to keep things fun and engaging with your host children.

 Because the program is relatively short-term (1-3 months), you will not be allowed designated vacation time.
 However, if you would like to take a few days to travel or unwind, please let your family know well in advance.
 They will usually be able to accommodate your request to take a few days off.
 Remember that your host family is your FIRST priority, so try to schedule your free time activities around your tutoring schedule.